Accepting New Clients

-- A full 24 hours notice is required for cancelling appointments.
-If you cancel with less than 24 hours before your appointment time, you will be billed for 50% of the cost of your appointment.
+- A full 36 hours notice is required for canceling appointments.
+If you cancel less than 36 hours before your appointment time, you will be billed for 50% of the cost of your appointment.

 - Clients who fail to show up for a scheduled appointment (“no show”) are billed for the full cost of their scheduled session.